 With the research and production of synthetic fabrics exploding in the 1950s, the sheer number of textile options was overwhelming.
-Natural fibers (cotton, wool, linen) were mixed with new synthetics to create hybrid blends that dried faster, needed less laundering and repelled stains.
+Natural fibers (e.g. cotton, wool, and linen) were mixed with new synthetics to create hybrid blends that dried faster, needed less laundering, and repelled stains.
 Pure synthetics were woven into textures that looked like natural fibers yet had the benefits (and drawbacks) of synthetics.
 Both natural and synthetic textiles found new uses in the 1950s.
-Denim, for example, had only been used for work wear but now was sporty and casual enough for most leisure clothing.
+Denim, for example, had only been used for workwear, but now was sporty and casual enough for most leisure clothing.
 Corduroy was favored by men, but now women used it for winter skirts and dresses.
-There were less rules about what type of fabric could only be used for certain clothing items.
+There were also less rules about what type of fabric could only be used for certain clothing items.

 The following are some of the most common fabrics available to home sewers.
 This list isn’t exhaustive of all fashion fabrics, but it is a good start.

-Cotton: Soft or stiff cotton could be silky (Sea Island, Egyptian, Pima), light and airy (batiste, voile), embroidered holes/raised bumps (eyelet/swiss dot), textured (crepe, damask) and smooth (gingham).
-Some specific cottons are broadcloth and pique (basic), gabardine (twill like texture), chambray (faded and sturdy), denim (heavy, durable), corduroy (small rows for texture), and seersucker (a waffle weave common in summer stripes.
-Madras is similar.)
-Cotton is easy to sew with, easy to wear and versatile all year round.
+Cotton: Soft or stiff, cotton could be silky (Sea Island, Egyptian, Pima), light and airy (batiste, voile), embroidered with holes/raised bumps (eyelet/swiss dot), textured (crepe, damask), and smooth (gingham).
+Some specific cottons are broadcloth and pique (basic), gabardine (twill-like texture), chambray (faded and sturdy), denim (heavy, durable), corduroy (small rows for texture), and seersucker (a waffle weave common in summer stripes – madras is similar).
+Cotton is easy to sew with, easy to wear, and versatile all year round.

-Denim: Not just for blue jeans (Dungarees), cotton Denim came in multiple weights and bold stripes and plaid patterns.
+Denim: Not just for blue jeans (dungarees), cotton Denim came in multiple weights with bold stripes and plaid patterns.
 Lighter weights were made into sportswear, children’s clothing and sometimes dresses.
-Heavy weights were for jeans, work clothing and outerwear in solid colors.
+Heavy weights were for jeans, work clothing, and outerwear in solid colors.
 Chambray is a similar medium weight fabric with a white yarn speckled throughout, giving the fabric a faded look.
 Chambray was used in dresses, aprons, shirts, and children’s clothing.

 Silk: A beautiful, light, and expensive fabric saved for evening attire, lingerie, men’s ties, blouses, and some semi-formal dresses.
 Silk can be perfectly smooth or a have an uneven nap used to make pongee and shantung.
-Silk could be blended with other fabrics but artificial silk, Rayon, was more popular, durable, washable and affordable.
+Silk could be blended with other fabrics but artificial silk, rayon, was the more popular, durable, washable, and affordable option.

-Rayon: Is a synthetic that can resemble silk, cotton, wool, linen and most other types of natural fabrics.
-It washes well, wears long, dyes easily and blends nicely with natural fabrics to create affordable fabrics.
+Rayon: A synthetic that can resemble silk, cotton, wool, linen, and most other types of natural fabrics.
+It washes well, wears long, dyes easily, and blends nicely with natural fabrics to create affordable fabrics.
 Some versions are prone to shrinking and stretching.
 It was the primary fabric of the 1940s but lost some favor in the 1950s when other synthetics were developed.
 It was most popular as a print for dresses.